Adirondack Red Wings: History

 Desirous of promoting a winning atmosphere, Detroit ensured that the Adirondack Red Wings would have, for a minor league franchise, an unusually stable, veteran-laden roster.
 Veterans such as Glenn Merkosky, Jody Gage, Greg Joly, Norm Maracle and Dennis Polonich bolstered a team that saw over thirty players have 200 or more games with the franchise, including nine with over 300 and two (Merkosky and Joly) with over 400.
 In consequence, the Red Wings missed the playoffs only once in their twenty-year history.
 They played for the Calder Cup four times, winning each time.

 The Red Wings' uniforms were identical to the parent club, with the white jersey featuring the distinctive red sleeves that the Detroit franchise has worn since 1956.
 During their final two seasons, the Adirondack Red Wings also wore a third jersey, based on Detroit's throwback design from 1991–92, replacing the word "DETROIT" on the front of the jersey with the winged wheel logo.

 The Red Wings prospered as Detroit's top affiliate.
 However, by the late 1990s, the parent club wanted to move the affiliation closer to Detroit in order to ease movement of players between the minors and the NHL.
+Glens Falls was over 650 miles from Detroit.
 In early 1999, the Detroit Red Wings announced plans to move the team to Rossford, Ohio—a Toledo suburb—for the 2000–01 season.
-The Red Wings later suspended operations of the team following the 1998–99 season.
+The Red Wings later suspended the franchise's operations following the 1998–99 season.
 As part of the agreement to relocate the franchise, the city of Rossford was to build a $48 million entertainment complex that included a 12,000-seat arena.
 However, the arena deal fell apart in late 2000.
 The franchise remained dormant until 2002, when it was purchased by the ownership of the National Basketball Association's San Antonio Spurs and resurrected as the San Antonio Rampage.
+In the same year, the Red Wings finally got an in-market AHL affiliate in the Grand Rapids Griffins.